Royal Yachting Association (RYA) Powerboat Driving Courses, Lessons & Experiences

 Dates: In the activities schedule on this page.

 The RYA is authorised by the Maritime and Coastguard Agency (MCA) to issue a UK ICC to the nationals of ANY country EXCEPT:

 UNLESS the RYA has been given written permission to do so by the Government of the relevant country.

-The ICC we issue allows the holder to drive powerboats up to 10 metres in length on coastal water.
-If you want to be able to drive on inland waterways too, see CEVNI test below
+The ICC assessment allows the holder to drive powerboats up to 10 metres in length on coastal water.
+If you want to be able to drive on inland waterways too, see CEVNI test below.